EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 If private is True, file will have the mode 700(Only owner or admin/root can read or write the file).
 The mode is changed before the file is written so there is no race condition attack.

-#### Supported File Types

-.json
-Values may be list, dict, string, int, bool, or None

-.yaml
-Values may be list, dict, string, int, bool, or None

-.txt
-Directly reads TXT file and returns as string.
-May be ASCII or UTF-8.

-.bin
-Bytes and bytearrays.

-\*.gz

-Any other type may be compressed with gzip compresssion(e.g.
-"foo.txt.gz")

-\*.bz2

-Any other type may be compressed with bz2 compression(e.g.
-"bar.json.bz2")

 ### kaithem.string